Royal Lao Armed Forces: Command structure

 To further aggrieve matters, the Laotian Armed Forces command structure became highly politicized in the early 1960s, where the support of key political figures was of paramount importance in promotion to and retention of command positions; the eight main extended aristocratic families or regional 'clans' who dominated Laotian society felt it advantageous to have family members or friends in key posts of the military establishment.
 This meant that the Laotian military upper echelons of command were not immune to political interference, in the form of patronage, cronyism and nepotism, since many officers were also commissioned into senior command posts directly from civilian life, owning their positions to family or political connections rather than any military training or ability.
-These politically-appointed officers showed more interest in involving themselves in political manouvres (the 1959, 1960, 1964, 1965, 1966, and 1973 Laotian coups) or engaging in profitable illicit activities (bribery, kickbacks, racketeering, gambling, prostitution, liquor-smuggling, gold-smuggling, and the Opium trade), rather than learning their trade.
+These politically appointed officers showed more interest in involving themselves in political manouvres (the 1959, 1960, 1964, 1965, 1966, and 1973 Laotian coups) or engaging in profitable illicit activities (bribery, kickbacks, racketeering, gambling, prostitution, liquor-smuggling, gold-smuggling, and the Opium trade), rather than learning their trade.

 Following the 1960 coup d'état, the massive increase in U.S. military aid to Laos provided new incentives for corruption within the military, with RLA officers on very modest salaries began constructing huge mansions with profits derived from the misuse of American aid, which included the embezzlement and diversion of funds, the theft and sale on the Black market of supplies and equipment, and the listing of non-existent troops on payrolls so that corrupt officers could pocket their wages.
 As a result, the FAR officer corps was riven by corruption and inefficiency, exacerbated by political divisions and even personal rivalries at all echelons of command.
-Both professional and personal jealousy was not unknown amongst Laotian senior Commanders, which resulted in constant skirmishing between professionally-trained career soldiers and untrained and inexperienced political appointees, sometimes with fatal consequences.
-In a work environment marred by mutual suspicion and intense competition, most Laotian Colonels and Generals made little effort to coordinate their activities, which rendered the Command, control and coordination of military operations problematic and hampered the military performance of the FAR branches.
+Both professional and personal jealousy was not unknown amongst Laotian senior Commanders, which resulted in constant skirmishing between professionally-trained career soldiers and inept political appointees, sometimes with fatal consequences.
+In a work environment marred by mutual suspicion and intense competition, most Laotian Colonels and Generals made little effort to coordinate their activities, which rendered the Command, control and coordination of military operations problematic, and hampered the military performance of the FAR branches.